pbl64k/icfpc2016/README.md

 would be a pain to work with, and a pain to integrate, or so I felt) and Unity (c'mon, just humor me).
 So, no visualization.

-I spend the next few hours reading about various geometry algorithms, toying with the organizers' origami JS app, considering how to even attack the problem, putting together some types (looking at those, I didn't get enough sleep before the contest started) and parsers for standard formats.
+I spent the next few hours reading about various geometry algorithms, toying with the organizers' origami JS app, considering how to even attack the problem, putting together some types (looking at those, I didn't get enough sleep before the contest started) and parsers for standard formats.
 I wasn't making any progress, to be honest.